juliandieskau/blog/README.md

   - [] Form section in php-File (blog footer that includes) that can be included under Blog Posts for users to
     - [x] Post comments
     - [x] Username prompt only once and save username, then use stored username for POST
-    - [] Show posted comments with buttons for every comment:
+    - [x] Show posted comments with buttons for every comment:
-      - [] Delete comments (report voting, 3 reports -> deletes comment)
+      - [x] Delete comments (report voting, 3 reports -> deletes comment)
-      - [] Like/Dislike buttons
+      - [x] Like/Dislike buttons
+      - [] Make sure every user uses each button only once!
-    - [] Sort comments by likes
+    - [x] Sort comments by likes
     - [] Add texts to language files
     - [x] Redirect to page at the correct scroll point
-  - [] Style comments section to look good
+  - [x] Style comments section to look good
 - [] Footer: Display Icons with links to socials / github
 - [] DOKUMENTATION
 - [] 22.06.
 Abgabe allerspätestens